Syscall#

 60 common exit sys_exit

-.
-According to the interface described above, we just need to move 60
+The exit syscall is number 60.
+According to the interface described above, we just need to move 60 into the rax register and the first argument (the exit status) into rdi.

 int